Project manager

 Whatever the project, you’d need to have relevant technical knowledge.

-create a detailed plan and schedule for each stage of the project
+creating a detailed plan and scheduling for each stage of the project

 Hours